vuejs/it.vuejs.org/src/api/index.md

 ### data

-- **Type:** `Object | Function`
+- **Tipo:** `Object | Function`

 - **Restriction:** Only accepts `Function` when used in `Vue.extend()`.

 - **Details:**

   The data object for the Vue instance.
-Vue.js will recursively convert its properties into getter/setters to make it "reactive". **The object must be plain**: native objects, existing getter/setters and prototype properties are ignored.
+Vue.js will recursively convert its properties into getter/setters to make it "reactive". **The object must be plain**: native objects, existing getter/setters and protoTipo properties are ignored.
 It is not recommended to observe complex objects.

   Once the instance is created, the original data object can be accessed as `vm.$data`.
 The Vue instance also proxies all the properties found on the data object.

   Properties that start with `_` or `$` will **not** be proxied on the Vue instance because they may conflict with Vue's internal properties and API methods.
 You will have to access them as `vm.$data._property`.

-  If required, a deep clone of the original object can be obtained by passing `vm.$data` through `JSON.parse(JSON.stringify(...))`.
+  If required, a deep clone of the original object can be obtained by passing `vm.$data` through `JSON.parse(JSON.stringaify(...))`.

-- **Example:**
+- **Esempio:**

   ``` js
   var data = { a: 1 }